EMME Studio is a New York based clothing and accessory brand founded by Korina Emmerich.

 Korina Emmerich has built her Brooklyn NY based brand, EMME Studio, on the backbone of Expression, Art, and Culture.
 Leading the charge to embrace art and design as one and weaving it into her brand story.
 Originally from the Pacific Northwest, her colorful work is known to reflect her patrilineal Indigenous heritage from The Coast Salish Territory, Puyallup tribe.

-She also works as a Community Organizer within the Brooklyn-based Indigenous Kinship Collective, a community of Indigenous women, femmes, and gender non-conforming people who gather on Lenape land to honor each other and our relatives through art, direct action, education, and representation.
+She works as a Community Organizer within the Brooklyn-based Indigenous Kinship Collective, a community of Indigenous women, femmes, and gender non-conforming people who gather on Lenape land to honor each other and our relatives through art, direct action, education, and representation.

 ƛ'ububƛ'ub, kʷaxʷalikʷ, ʔabalikʷ